kobman/KOBman/docs/ISSUE_TEMPLATE.md

 - [ ] Issue facing with installation or setup.
 - [ ] Issue facing while running a environment.
 - [ ] Issue facing while adding a new environment or new file.
-- [ ] Issue facing with the proxy or technical issues with the operating system or system requirements.
 - [ ] Other issues: please provide the issue in the comment box

 Please explain the Issue / Feature Request here: